 - 1. All Doylestown Health volunteers are required to be vaccinated for COVID-19 and to provide documentation of their COVID-19 vaccination with their application. - 2.
 Every Doylestown Health volunteer must receive an annual flu vaccine. - 3.
-Animal Assisted Activity volunteers must provide proof of receiving a TDaP vaccine within the past 10 years. - 4.
+Animal Assisted Activity volunteers must either provide show proof of receiving a TDaP vaccine within the past 10 years. - 4.
 Volunteers are required to be cleared after two, two-step PPD (TB) tests before beginning to volunteer.
 Results of these TB tests must be read within 48 -72 hours of testing. - 5.
 Doylestown Health provides PPD testing at no charge to the volunteer.
-The PPD requirement may be waived if a chest X-Ray taken within the past 12-months is provided. - 6.
-COVID-19 vaccines, flu vaccines, and TDaP vaccines are provided at no charge by Doylestown Health. - 7.
-If volunteers receive a vaccine or TB test outside the hospital, documentation must be provided to the Volunteer Services Office.
+The PPD requirement may be waived if a chest X-Ray taken within the past 12-months is provided.